mikael0hlsson/Its-Learning-Reformer/README.md

 Mikael Ohlsson - <mikael@0hlsson.se> - <http://0hlsson.se>

 ## Installation
-At the moment you need to install the chrome extention manually.
+You can either choose to download the plugin or be cutting edge and use the developer version.

+### Set by step instructions for stable version
+1. Right click [this](https://github.com/dogbrain/Its-Learning-Reformer/raw/master/release/Its-Learning-Reformer.crx) and select 'save link as'
+1. Open up chrome://extensions in the url field.
+1. Drag the file into the browser window and select add
+1. Enjoy!

-### Step by step instructions
+### Step by step instructions for development version
 1. Clone the repository `git clone https://github.com/dogbrain/Its-Learning-Reformer.git`
 1. Open up chrome://extensions in the url field.
 1. Click "Load unpacked extention".